Transpension: The Right Adjoint to the Pi-type: Investigating the Transpension Type

 \subsection{Pattern matching}

-The eliminator $\projmod{\transpsym(u : \IU)}$ is only capable of eliminating \emph{sections} of the transpension type.
-Sometimes we can eliminate locally by pattern matching:
+The eliminator $\unmeridsym_u$ is only capable of eliminating \emph{sections} of the transpension type.
+If the quotient \cref{thm:quotient} applies to $\IU$, we can eliminate locally by pattern matching:

-\begin{theorem} If $\IU$ is cancellative, affine and connection-free, then the rule \ref{rule:transp:elim} in \cref{fig:transp:elim} is sound \cite{transpension-techreport}. \end{theorem} We get a context $\Gamma$ depending on $u : \IU$, a type $A$ depending on sections of $\Gamma$ (recall that $\locknovar{\transpsym\,u}$ is semantically $\lollisym\,u$), a type $C$ depending on $u$ and $\Modifynovar{\transpsym\,u}{A}$, and an argument $t$ of type $\Modifynovar{\transpsym\,u}{A}$.
-To obtain a value of type $C$, we need to give an action $c_\pole$ on the boundary, where $t$ is necessarily $\pole$ (pole \cref{thm:pole}), and a compatible action on sections of the transpension type, i.e.\ meridians, which are essentially elements of $A$ (quantification \cref{thm:quantification}), to sections of $C$ (the quantifier has been brought to the left as $\locknovar{\lollisym\,u}$).
-Thanks to connection-freedom, we know that everything that is not a section\footnote{or a `dimensional section' in case of spooky base categories}, is on the boundary, so this suffices.
-The computation rule for meridians is in a non-general context and needs to be forcibly closed under substitution (we have not found a better way to phrase this computation rule, but neither do we exclude that there exists one).
+\begin{theorem} If $\IU$ is $\top$-slice (hence presheafwise) fully faithful and shard-free, then the rule \ref{rule:transp:elim} in \cref{fig:transp:elim} is sound \cite{transpension-techreport}. \end{theorem} The elimination rule is best understood by looking at the left names.
+We get a context $\Gamma$ depending on $u : \IU$, a type $A$ depending on sections of $\Gamma$ (as represented by $\Gamma, \bilock{\lollishrt{u}}{\transpshrt{u}}$), a type $C$ depending on $u$ and $r : \Modify{\tf a}{\transpshrt{u}}{A}$, and an argument $t$ of type $\Modify{\tf a}{\transpshrt{u}}{A}$.
+To obtain a value of type $C$, we need to give an action $c_\pole$ on the boundary, where $t$ is necessarily $\pole$ (pole \cref{thm:pole}), and a compatible action on sections of the transpension type, i.e.\ meridians, which live over sections of $\Gamma$ but are themselves essentially elements of $A$ (quantification \cref{thm:quantification}), producing sections of $C$ (but the quantifier $\modshade{\lollishrt{u}}$ has been brought to the left as $\bilock{\freshshrt{u}}{\lollishrt{u}}$).
+Thanks to shard-freedom, we know that everything that is not a section\footnote{or a `dimensional section' in case of base categories that are not objectwise pointable}, is on the boundary, so this suffices.